chottokun/simple_graphrag/README.md

     docker-compose -f neo4j-docker-compose.yaml up -d
     ```

-2.  **Pull Ollama models:**
+2.  **Prepare LLM models:**
-    Make sure the models specified in your `.env` file are available in your Ollama instance.
+    If you are using Ollama, make sure the models specified in your `.env` file are available in your Ollama instance.
+For example:
     ```bash
     ollama pull gemma:2b-instruct-q4_0
     ollama pull mxbai-embed-large
     ```
+    If you are using OpenAI or Azure OpenAI, ensure your API keys are correctly configured in your `.env` file.

 3.  **Run the Streamlit application:**
     ```bash